 With its 386 hectare in the middle of the city, the former airport Tempelhof has played a major role in the city’s history.
-The airport already catched attention when it was opened by 1927 – and when Speer developed the impressive design in 1938, the Americans closely looked with.
-During the airbridge with Berlin, Tempelhof was the biggest of the three airports to stuff the hungry mouths of West Berlin’s population.
-Now the airfield is public space since 2008, the Tempelhofer Freiheit attracts many barbecuing families, air-kiteboarders and it hosts a free, public garden.
+The airport already catched attention when it was opened by 1927 – and when Ernst Sagebiel developed the impressive design in the late 1930s, the Americans closely looked with.
+During the air-bridge with Berlin, Tempelhof was the biggest of the three airports to stuff the hungry mouths of West Berlin’s population.
+Now the airfield is public space since 2008, the Tempelhofer Freiheit attracts many barbecuing families, air-kite boarders and it hosts a free, public garden.
 The questions arises: what is the dark side of this innocence?

 When the airport was still a field for foot-drilling in 1900, a military prison with 156 dungeons was erected in front of the police station across the road.
 After the First World War it changed to a regular prison under command of the police, till it was closed by the end of the 1920s due to the low hygienic standards which didn’t fit a humane democratic state anymore.
 When the nazi’s took over the power, this lack of hygiene was not considered to be disadvantage – on the contrary.
 The Gestapo used the Columbia-Haus as a prison as soon as they could.
 By July 1933, 80 men were imprisoned again – a number which grew till 450 by February 1934.
 Seen the 156 available dungeons, the limit was crossed over tremendously.
 Initially, the problem of overpopulation was solved by equiping the SA guards with weapons.
 Molestations with deadly result followed by itself.
 By December 1934, the prison was handed over from the Gestapo to the Inspektion der Konzentrationslager (IKL – the inspection for concentration camps) and turned officially into the only concentration camp on Berlin’s soil.

-For these 2000 forced labours, there were about 20 barracks, of which four were reserved for the ill.
+For these 2000 forced labours, there were about 20 barracks.
 The worst faith was of the jewish labours.
-They were forced to stay in a barrack which was guarded with machine guns, barbed wire and searching lights.
+They were forced to stay in a guarded barrack which was surrounded with barbed wire and searching lights.
 Their barrack was one kilometer away from their working place – and the only toilet which they were allowed to use was situated there.
 Also labourers from occupied eastern countries were Unfrei (unfree).
 In contrast to what them was told during their recruitment, they were not allowed to take place in Berlin’s public life and they were not given money but vouchers.
 The western labourers were Frei – and they had a (scanty) salary too.
 If they had the energy and money to walk around and go to bars, they were judicially allowed do to so.
 The barracks were located at the northeast border of the airfield.
 Hedges between the barracks avoided contact between ‘different’ groups of forced- and slave labours.